0

 Complaints That Did Not Move on Their Own

 Victim “A” publicly described sexual abuse by Milwidsky and by Laitman.
-In procedural terms, the track connected to the Knesset member showed visible movement: he was questioned.
+The track connected to the Knesset member moved: Milwidsky was questioned.
 The allegations against the movement’s leader did not lead to comparable action.

-This gap - an investigation of Milwidsky without comparable procedural movement on Laitman - was separately emphasized in TheMarker's July 27, 2025 reporting and in TheMarker's August 8, 2025 article.
-For this article, that is the key frame: the issue is not only the content of individual complaints, but which complaints receive movement and which remain at the edge of the investigation.
+The gap - an investigation of Milwidsky without comparable procedural movement on Laitman - was separately emphasized in TheMarker's July 27, 2025 reporting and in TheMarker's August 8, 2025 article.
+The issue is what happened after the women spoke: some complaints moved; others stayed at the edge of the investigation.

 Frame from a journalistic investigation about early testimonies and failed attempts to bring complaints into an external channel

 Institutional cover.
-The suppression of information did not happen only through hidden threats; it was rooted in the organization’s own structure.
-At the same 2022 hearing, Tahel Shadmon, Bnei Baruch’s human-resources director and the official responsible for preventing sexual harassment in the movement, testified.
-When attorney Yuval Yoaz directly asked what she had done to examine the grave accusations against Laitman, as an office-holder, Shadmon was forced to admit under cross-examination: “I did nothing.”
+Information did not disappear only through hidden threats.
+At the same September 2022 hearing in the Bat Yam Magistrate’s Court before Judge Azaria Alkalay, Tahel Shadmon, Bnei Baruch’s human-resources director and the official responsible for preventing sexual harassment in the movement, testified.
+When attorney Yuval Yoaz asked what she had done, as an office-holder, to examine the grave accusations against Laitman, Shadmon admitted under cross-examination: “I did nothing.”

 Expert confirmations.
-In January 2023, Rachel Lichtenstein, director general of the Israeli Center for Cult Victims, also publicly confirmed the pattern in court.
-She testified about the many-hour account given by victim “K” in 2016, describing how Laitman used his spiritual authority to coerce her into a relationship.
+In January 2023, Rachel Lichtenstein, director general of the Israeli Center for Cult Victims, testified in court about a related account.
+She described the many-hour account given by victim “K” in 2016: Laitman, she said, used his spiritual authority to coerce her into a relationship.
 Lichtenstein added: “The harm to women is caused not only by Laitman himself… His behavior trickles down to other men in the community.”

 Visual material about Rachel Lichtenstein's testimony and the role of the Israeli Center for Cult Victims